nebari-dev/chat-pack/README.md

 npm run build
 ```

-If the build succeeds, the results will be in the `./dist` directory ready to be used by a
+If the build succeeds, the results will be in the `./dist` directory ready to be hosted by a
 server of your choice.

 You can preview the build locally by running the following command and pointing your browser to